GoogleChrome/developer.chrome.com/site/en/docs/webstore/program_policies/index.md

 - Requiring unrelated user action to access advertised functionality.

-For more information about this policy, please see the [Developer FAQ][11].
+For more information about this policy, please see the [Developer FAQ][deceptive-installation].

 ## Spam & Placement in the Store {: #spam }